thinkcompany/Eleventy-Starter/src/README.md

 </ul>
 ```

-Filters
+**Filters**

-: Filters allow you to do stuff to content and output it in templates.
+Filters allow you to do stuff to content and output it in templates.
 Add filters in `eleventy.config.js`.
 ```
 // eleventy.config.js
 eleventyConfig.addAsyncFilter("makeUppercase", async (value) => `${value.toUpperCase()}`);